nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 **Example**

 ```
-loxone/0123456789AB/sensor/living-room/co2/states/value 3
+loxone/0123456789AB/sensor/living-room/co2/value 3
 ```

-In this example, `loxone` is the MQTT topic indicating a Miniserver message, `0123456789AB` is the Miniserver serial nr., `sensor` is the category, the room is `living-room` and the name of the control is `co2`.
-The published `value` for the state is 3.
+In this example, `loxone` is the MQTT topic indicating a Miniserver message, `0123456789AB` is the Miniserver serial nr., the control with name `co2` is an analog sensor input (of type `InfoOnlyAnalog`), assigned to category `sensor` and room `living-room`.
+The published `value` for the analog input is 3.

 ## Broadcasting Miniserver structure over MQTT